 NIL earnings vary widely across sports, schools, and divisions.

-- Top Earners: Elite football and basketball players can earn millions annually, with top NIL valuations exceeding $3–5 million
+Top Earners: Elite football and basketball players can earn millions annually, with top NIL deals valuations exceeding $3–5 million

-While the market favors high-profile athletes, fan-powered platforms like RallyFuel expand access to NIL earnings for athletes across all divisions and sports.
+While the market favors high-profile athletes, fan-powered platforms like RallyFuel expand access to NIL deals for athletes across all divisions and sports.

 All NIL deals must comply with governing rules and regulations.